 Depending on the overall progress of this work package and the available computing power, very high-resolution simulations (0.0025°) will be carried out for a selected subregion of Central Europe, and their added value will be assessed.

 This is the synthesis task of work package C3-WP3.
-The various ensemble compositions are analyzed over several decades to assess the inter-decadal and intra-ensemble variability in terms of ensemble size and quality criteria and.
+The various ensemble compositions are analysed over several decades to assess the inter-decadal and intra-ensemble variability in terms of ensemble size and quality criteria and.
 The aim is to derive recommendations for an optimum ensemble size and composition taking into account also technical and computing efficiency issues.
 This work will be done in cooperation with work packages C3-WP1, “Post-processing”, and C3-WP2, “Optimized ensemble characteristics”.

 Karlsruher Institut für Technologie (KIT), Institut für Meteorologie und Klimaforschung – Bereich Troposphäre (IMK-TRO)